CloudVE/cloudbridge/docs/topics/procuring_credentials.rst

    :alt: Azure Directory 1

-   The `Azure Active Directory` can be access by searching, or by choosing `Azure Active Directory` in the `All Services` window. `Azure Active Directory` is also a default favorite on the sidebar
+   The `Azure Active Directory` can be access by searching, or by choosing `Azure Active Directory` in the `All Services` window.
+   `Azure Active Directory` is also a default favorite on the sidebar.

 .. figure:: captures/az-dir-2.png
    :alt: Azure Directory 2